JanHerca/urantiapedia/output/wikijs/article/Philip_Calabrese/Urantia_Book_Religion.md

 “The restatement of the religion of Jesus must develop a new and appropriate symbolism” for “our expanding ideas, ideals, and loyalties.”

 > This enhanced symbol must arise out of religious living, spiritual experience...
-And this higher symbolism of a higher civilization must be predicated on the concept of the Fatherhood of God and be pregnant with the mighty ideal of the brotherhood of man.” [[UB 87:7.6](/en/The_Urantia_Book/87#p7_6)]
+And this higher symbolism of a higher civilization must be predicated on the concept of the Fatherhood of God and be pregnant with the mighty ideal of the brotherhood of man. [[UB 87:7.6](/en/The_Urantia_Book/87#p7_6)]

 Religious living requires social interactions with God and one’s fellows.
 That is only possible via close social contact such as occurs in a good family, church, temple or mosque.